New Holland Agriculture

+New Holland equipment is manufactured at 18 plants globally (as well as six joint ventures in the Americas, Asia, and the Middle East).
+The current administrative headquarters are in Turin, Italy, with New Holland, Pennsylvania serving as the brand's North American headquarters.

-In recent years, the firm has received several awards for its products, designs, and innovative features.
-Recently, New Holland presented the NH2, a hydrogen-powered tractor farmers can refill by generating energy from renewable sources.
-New Holland also owns trademarks for specific innovations on its products such as ABS Super Steer system, Opti Fan System, Intellifill system, and others.
+New Holland also owns trademarks for innovations on its products such as the ABS Super Steer system, Opti Fan System, Intellifill system, and more.

-The brand was the main Juventus F.C. sponsor from 2007 to 2010.

 History

 New Holland history is the sum and integration of four agricultural brands that merged: Ford, Fiat Trattori, Claeys, and New Holland.

+Founding

-New Holland was founded in 1895 by Abe Zimmerman[2] in New Holland, Pennsylvania and was producing agricultural products, including a feed mill, to help the farming community around him (see New Holland Machine Company).
-In 1947, the company changed its name to Sperry New Holland, due to a take over by the Sperry Rand Corporation.
-The same year, it made a major breakthrough in hay harvesting technology with the introduction of the haybine mower conditioner.
+New Holland Machine Company was founded in a horse barn in 1895 by Abe Zimmerman[2] in New Holland, Pennsylvania, and began producing agricultural products, including a feed mill, to help the local farming community.
+The company was incorporated in 1903.

+In 1947, the company changed its name to Sperry New Holland, due to a takeover by the Sperry Rand Corporation.
+The same year, it made a major breakthrough in hay harvesting technology with the introduction of the haybine mower conditioner (which remained in production until 2023).
 In 1964, Sperry New Holland bought a major interest in Claeys.